lucqiiiii/cs130a_program2/README.md

 insert 12 7 108 42 12
 ```

-After performing the insert,  print statistics  on what you did.
-The numbers in
+After performing the insert,  print statistics  on what you did;  the numbers in
-parentheses are amortized costs;  a newly inserted node should not be counted as
+parentheses are amortized costs.
+A newly inserted node should not be counted as
 visited  during its own insert.
+Single rotations  should count as one rotation,
+and double rotations should count as two.

 ```
 Added 4 of 5 nodes.
 Visited 5 (1) nodes and performed 0 (0) rotations.

 ```